sdicke/Projekt/rest.md

 # Values for the end point /recipe/*ID*/addition/*AID*/state

-The admissible values for are:
+The admissible values for these are:
 * unchecked
 * checked